This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #SweeterEaster #CollectiveBias

 - Preheat oven to 375 degrees.

-- In a large mixing bowl, combine the rolled oats, organic coconut oil and salt.
-Mix thoroughly, so each oat is coated in oil.
-Lay the oats on a lined baking sheet, bake for 20 minutes or until lightly golden and toasted.
+- In a large mixing bowl, combine the oats, coconut oil, and salt.
+Mix thoroughly so each oat is coated lightly in oil.
+Spread the oats on a lined baking sheet and bake for 20 minutes.

-- While the oats are toasting, mix the honey and brown sugar in a small sauce pan over medium heat, until sugar has dissolved, about 5 minutes.
-When the sugar has dissolved, add cinnamon and vanilla extract.
+- While the oats are toasting, mix the maple syrup and coconut sugar in a small pan over medium heat until the sugar has dissolved, about 5 minutes.
+Add cinnamon and vanilla extract.

-- Remove the oats from the oven, and pour back into your mixing bowl, reduce the heat to 300 degrees.
+- Remove the oats from the oven, and pour them back into a mixing bowl, reduce the heat to 300 degrees.

-- Add the nuts, coconut flakes and seeds.
-Pour the honey mixture over the oats and stir to combine everything.
+- Add the nuts, coconut flakes, and seeds.
+Pour the maple syrup mixture over the oats and stir to combine everything.
 Scoop the oats out of the bowl and back on to the lined tray.
 Spread the oats out evenly, and use a piece of parchment paper to lay on top and press down firmly with your palm.
 Pressing down will help the oats stick together better and form the bars.

 - Bake for 35 minutes.
 Remove from the oven.
 Let sit for 3-4 minutes.

-- Let them continue cooling until completely set.
+- Let the nests continue cooling until completely set, about 1 hour.

 - Add a few M&M’s® Easter Sundae "eggs" to each granola nest.